Arithmetic exponent pairs for algebraic trace functions and applications: Basics on algebraic trace functions

-\begin{remark} Given an admissible sheaf $\cF$, we would like to determine if it is $\infty$-amiable while applying $q$-vdC along with quite a few iterations.
-A sufficient condition is that each geometrically irreducible component of $\cF$ is irreducible of rank $\geqslant2$, or particularly if $\cF$ itself is geometrically irreducible of rank $\geqslant2$. \end{remark}

-\begin{remark} In the subsequent study in $B$-process, one has to determine if the Fourier transform of a given Fourier sheaf is amiable, and sometimes the rank does this job.
-According to Katz \cite[Lemma 7.3.9]{Ka3}, one has
+In the subsequent applications of $B$-process, one has to determine if the Fourier transform of a given Fourier sheaf is amiable, and sometimes the rank does this job.
+According to Katz \cite[Lemma 7.3.9]{Ka90}, one has

-where $\lambda$ runs over the breaks of $\cF(\infty)$ and $x$ over the singularities of $\cF$ in $\bA^1$.
+where $\lambda$ runs over the breaks of $\cF(\infty)$ and $x$ over the singularities of $\cF$ in $\overline{\bF}_p$.
 Here $\Drop_x(\cF)=\rank(\cF)-\dim(\cF_x)$, which is at least 1 at each singularity.